wix-incubator/DTXSourceMaps/README.md

 # DTXSourceMaps
-An iOS parser and translator for JavaScript source maps.
+A macOS and iOS parser and translator for JavaScript source maps.

 Based on [Mozilla's JavaScript implementation](https://github.com/mozilla/source-map/).